 Hernia Symptoms

 An individual can have a hernia without any pain.
 You may notice a bulge as an initial sign in the affected area.
 You can recognize the hernia bulge when you cough or jump.
 It may disappear when you lie down.
-There are other symptoms of a hernia, that may include:
+There are other symptoms of a hernia, which may include:

 - Constipation